 Today, everyone streams music.
-Spotify has revolutionized the music industry by offering an extensive music library to millions of listeners worldwide, shaking things up for music discovery.
+Spotify has revolutionized the music industry by offering an extensive music library to millions of listeners worldwide, shaking things up for music discovery and how we primarily consume music.
 The online music streaming platform has made it easier for emerging artists to get their music heard by a wider audience and represents a large part of all streamed music.
-Today, people most often play music through online music streaming.
+Today, people most often play their favorite music through online music streaming, whether that be through Youtube music, Napster, Tidal, Amazon music, Apple music streaming, or of course, Spotify.
 That means for artists, one of the most effective ways to get your music heard, reach new listeners and climb to the top of streaming music services is by getting your own music featured on Spotify playlists so that when people listen to music online, they listen to yours.
+Playlists are becoming the new radio stations, with playlist curators acting as the Djs.
+They let you discover new artists and listen to any song in genres of your choosing.
+If you’re a Spotify premium user or have other music streaming sites subscriptions, you’ll be able to even listen to any music you want offline!
 However, like any part of the music business, the process of submitting your new releases to Spotify playlist curators can be rather tricky, especially if you don’t know where to start.

 Want to get in touch with Spotify playlist curators? 👇